What Is Cl0p Virus?

 This triggers the malicious script, which may result in the unpacking of the malicious executable and running it automatically on the computer of the victim.

-Once installed on the victim’s computer, the .Clop file ransomware is the type of virus that aims to infect computers and then extort the owner for money.
-The analysis of the virus so far detected several files, associated with Clop Ransomware:
+Once installed on the victim’s computer, the .Cl0p file ransomware is the type of virus that aims to infect computers and then extort the owner for money.
+The analysis of the virus so far detected several files, associated with Cl0p Ransomware:

 File name: 3c8e60ce5ff0cb21be39d1176d1056f9ef9438fa.exe